 Contrary to the architecture of the past, contemporary architecture must be capable of responding to the changing needs of the contemporary era.

-– Kiyonori Kikutake
+– Kiyonori Kikutake2

 Sky House by Kiyonori Kikutake Photographs

 Sky House was designed and built by the Japanese architect Kiyonori Kikutake (1928-2011) for himself in 1958.
-The project still stands out as a landmark to his long-lasting architectural convictions.
+The project still stands out as a landmark of his long-lasting architectural convictions.
 A founding individual of the Metabolist movement, Kikutake established the framework for structural planning and new models of urban communities.
 His Sky-House is a high single volume that exemplifies both these essential standards on a local scale.

-The house comprises a single 10x10m concrete slab raised on 4,5 m high wharfs situated on every side’s central ax, with a specific purpose to free the corners.
+The house comprises a single 10x10m concrete slab raised on 4,5 m high wharves situated on every side’s central ax, with a specific purpose to free the corners.
 The piers additionally support the concrete rooftop.
 The architect’s refusal of functionalism is shown in a flexible, open floor arrangement with a focal living space and benefit regions on the sides, which reviews traditional Japanese interiors.

-Interior Photographs
+Sky House Interior Photographs

 Sky House by Kiyonori Kikutake Plans